 Through this article, I would like to take you on a trip to India, and give you a tour of how sales happen.
-Selling technology is an interesting phenomenon to look at, especially in India.
+Selling technology is an interesting phenomenon to look at, whether it concerns B2B or B2C selling.

 Selling technologies : techniques matter